How To Reduce Taxable Income Legally

 Strategy 1: Max Retirement Contributions First

-Retirement accounts offer the highest deduction limits and most immediate tax savings:
+Retirement accounts offer the highest deduction limits and the most immediate tax savings of any strategy available to W-2 employees.

 - Net cost of funding $23,500 in retirement: only $17,155

-Traditional IRA: Up to $7,000 additional ($8,000 if 50+).
-Fully deductible if you are not covered by a workplace retirement plan, or if you are covered and your modified AGI is below:
+Traditional IRA: Up to $7,000 additional ($8,000 if age 50+).
+Fully deductible if you're not covered by a workplace retirement plan.
+If you are covered by an employer plan, the deduction phases out at:

 - Married Filing Jointly: $126,000 to $146,000